dominictrier/py_cur_hotfolder-agent/README.md

 - Configurable scan interval for both global and per-hotfolder polling
 - **Keep files**, **ignore updates**, and **update mtime** options for advanced copy/retention logic
 - **Skips `.DS_Store` and `thumbs.db` files** (if enabled in config) when copying/moving to OUT, so OUT is always clean of these system files.
+- **Watcher stability:** Resting timer now resets on any mtime change (increase or decrease), not just increases.
+'Seen' state is only removed for the current job, preventing interference between jobs.
+Improved debug logging for mtime changes.
+Robust handling of multiple jobs in parallel and correct retention cleanup.

 ## Configuration